Principles And Mechanisms of Human Thermoregulation

 These sensors are strategically located in the skin, the body’s largest organ, to monitor external temperature changes, as well as in the core, particularly in organs like the brain, to sense internal temperature fluctuations.

-The information gathered by these sensors is continuously relayed to the hypothalamus, the central control point for thermoregulation.
+The information these sensors gather is continuously relayed to the hypothalamus, the central control point for thermoregulation.

 The thermoreceptors in the skin can be classified into two main types: those sensitive to cold and those sensitive to warmth.